 Brian attributes his success to a philosophy that differs from many others.
 Too often, clients make decisions with advice from lawyers who play not to lose and steer them towards “safer” options to avoid being blamed if something goes wrong.
 Brian, however, fairly evaluates and explains all options, allowing his clients to weigh the risks and pursue the best course of action for their businesses.

-B.G.S., Economics & Political Science, minor in business, University of Kansas
+B.G.S., University of Kansas, Economics and Political Science, minor in Business

 J.D., University of Kansas, Order of the Coif